-(Q) I can't make my house payments but I do have an ability to pay back all or part of the negative equity.
+(Q) I can't make my house payments but I do have the ability to pay back all or part of the negative equity.
 Also, I want to preserve my credit score…is a short sale right for me?

 (A) Probably, not.
-In cases where the seller can pay back all or part of the negative equity (usually to the 2nd lien holder) it makes sense for them to work out a repayment plan.
+In cases where the seller can pay back all or part of the negative equity (usually to the 2nd lien holder), it makes sense for them to work out a repayment plan.
 The lender will then release the lien and allow the home to close.

 (Q) If I pay mortgage insurance and default on my loan, why wouldn't that cover the deficiency amount?

-(A) The mortgage insurance is not there for your protection, just the mortgage lender's.
+(A) The mortgage insurance is not there for your protection, just the mortgage lenders.

 (Q) Do I have to have my home ‘Approved' by the lender prior to offering it for sale as a short sale?

-No. Technically speaking there is no such thing as being ‘Short Sale Approved'.
+No. Technically speaking, there is no such thing as being ‘Short Sale Approved.
 The actual approval only happens with an accepted offer.